 We usually tell people the most important part of any Zoho implementation isn’t the deployment of their specific custom fields, modules, and screens.
 Nor is it the programming of workflow automation and blueprint (when necessary), or the writing of custom functions to ensure their system adheres to very specific business logic.
 It’s not any of that.
 Actually, it’s a lot more basic.

 It’s the training.

 Training in this case is almost like buy-in, and sometimes the two are interchangeable!
 Some of your staff will give you their buy-in from being trained, and others will need to buy into an idea before opening themselves to the idea of learning a new system – but, it all looks the same in the end.

 In any case, properly training your staff ensures everyone uses your system the way it was meant to be used.
 You’ll probably need to train administrators at your business and have those admins train your other staff members.
 Maybe you’re the only admin – and, that’s fine too.
 But, you’ll need to confirm that each person using a specific app knows exactly what to do in that app and when to do it.

 For example: in Zoho CRM, you might want to impart to a salesperson how to enter leads into your database, how and when to convert them to contacts, accounts, and deals, and how to use the Activities module and tasks to structure their day.
 And that’s just a small portion!

-Obviously, administering training for a Zoho app yourself is a big deal.
+Obviously, administering a Zoho for beginners training yourself is a big deal.
 It isn’t for everyone, especially if you’re already trying to run a business.
 You just don’t have time!